At home with Ellen McKnight

 My style is classic and neutral while still being warm and inviting.
 My interior design also is a clear expression of my interest in music, literature and travel.
 The fact that I work in logistics probably shows as well.
 A place for everything and everything in its place – that’s how I like my home to be.

-I’ve chosen a light color scheme in greys and whites throughout.
+I’ve chosen a light colour scheme in greys and whites throughout.
 It’s important to me to have a neutral palette but that doesn’t mean just white.
 I painted the living room in a grey tone and in the bedroom I have wallpaper that’s patterned but still neutral – I had this in my last house as well and I felt we weren’t really done with each other yet, the wallpaper and me.

 WHERE DO YOU FIND YOUR INTERIOR DESIGN INSPIRATION?

-My main inspiration comes from my trips but I also get inspired by interior design magazines.
+My main inspiration comes from my travels but I also get inspired by interior design magazines.
 My grandfather owned a glass factory and I inherited quite a lot of glassware from it.
 These pieces are also a big source of inspiration, as are other things I’ve inherited.
 When I moved here I actually chose to only bring with me the things I’d inherited.
-Other than that I’ve focusing on buying new things.
+Other than that I’ve focused on buying new things.

 I turned the tall cleaning supply cupboard in the kitchen into a pantry by installing shelves from IKEA inside.
-I also maximized the storage space in the walk-in closet with various wire baskets and shelves – the trick is to use the walls all the way up to the ceiling.
+I also maximised the storage space in the walk-in closet with various wire baskets and shelves – the trick is to use the walls all the way up to the ceiling.
 I keep my clothes on one side and on the other I have trays to store all the necessary items that I prefer not to see – like my printer and the extension cords that only come out at Christmas!

 “It was a challenge to find a good place for my grand piano.
 My friends and family thought that the living room was the only obvious place for it, but I’m really happy I put it in the guest room!”